 - 15% brittle at room temperature oil (e.g. cocoa butter, palm kernel oil)

 - 40% liquid at room temperature oil (e.g. sweet almond oil, olive oil, castor oil, avocado oil)

-Below is my recipe (which makes about 3 tins – this obviously depends in the size of your containers, but I didn’t want to create massive quantities of lip balm…again, LOL).
+Below is my recipe (which makes about 3 tins – this obviously depends in the size of your containers, but I didn’t want to create massive quantities of lip balm…urm…again, LOL).
 It was weighed and written in grams because I’m not a fan of instructions like “add 0.75 of a teaspoon” or “add 1 1/4 of a teaspoon”.
 Not sure why I hate it so much, but everyone has their weird quirks right?
-It’s not as if it has to be exact when it comes to lip balm.
-If you don’t have a scale, feel free to just use the percentages as written above – word to the wise, avoid using “cups” as your standard – because you will end up with a LOT of balms.
+If you don’t have a scale, feel free to use the percentages as written above and scale it to whatever measurements you prefer – word to the wise, avoid using “cups” as your standard – because you will end up with a LOT of balms.